MSSU sets visit days, signing ceremonies

 “We ask the students to engage in the immersive learning environments that the university has to offer,” said Brett Meeker, the university’s director of concurrent enrollment.
 “In return, we will partner with them to help them achieve their educational goals.”

 Missouri Southern began offering the signing ceremonies in 2016.
-Due to the pandemic, the in-person events could not be held last year.
+Because of the pandemic, the in-person events could not be held last year.

 “These events are some of our favorites of the year,” Meeker said.
 “After not being able to have them last year, we are excited to be able to visit the schools again to begin welcoming our next group of Lions.”